 The Weehoo weeGo is a priced as a mid-range bicycle trailer.
 It has certain features such as the ability to convert into a stroller, as well as a large interior that may be better for older kids.
 It is very well ventilated and has a mesh sunscreen and plastic rain cover that can be zipped down individually from one another.
 The footwell is reinforced with rubber, making it a bit more stable for climbing in and out of the trailer.

-When purchasing a bike trailer, there are a few things you'll want to consider before making your final decision.
+When choosing a bike trailer, there are a few things you should consider before making a final decision.
 Do you want a double or single?
-Will you be putting it through the wringer using it on a daily basis, or will bike outings be more of a weekend activity?
-What sort of trailer will fit your budget and your space?
-In this section, we will go over some of the most important factors that come into play when deciding which bike trailer is right for you.
+Will you be using it regularly, or will outings be only an occasional weekend trip?
+What type of trailer fits your budget and your available space?
+In this section, we review some of the most important factors you should consider when determining which bike trailer is best for you.

 How Many Littles Will You Be Towing?

-All of the trailers listed above are doubles, but most of them also come in a single version if you only have one child and want to save some money.
-Also, if weight and maneuverability are first and foremost in your mind, a single seater may be an excellent option to consider.
-But keep in mind that choosing a single means you lose a lot of flexibility in how you can utilize the trailer in the long run.
-Even if you only have one child (and don't plan on having more), the versatility and space found in the double versions can be a useful perk.
-They allow you to fit extra gear for a day out, bring along a friend, or provide a more substantial cargo space when using the trailer for hauling things such as groceries.
+The trailers above are all two-seaters, but most of them come in a single version if you only have one child and want to save some money.
+Also, if weight and maneuverability are a concern, a single-seater can be an excellent choice.
+But choosing a single means you lose flexibility in how you can utilize the trailer down the road.
+Even if you only have one child (and don't plan on having more), the versatility and space of the double versions can be a useful benefit.
+Doubles provide more room for additional gear for a longer day out, allows you to bring along a friend, or creates more substantial cargo space for hauling supplies like groceries.

 Where and When Will the Trailer Be Used?

-How often do you plan on towing your kids?
-If you are a bike commuter and plan to use your trailer on a daily basis to deliver kids to and from school, then you may want to opt for something that is comfortable for the passengers and puts more emphasis on extra space for backpacks, briefcases, and such.
+How often do you plan on using your trailer?
+If you commute by bike or plan to use your trailer daily with your kids, then you should consider opting for something that is comfortable for the passengers and puts emphasis on space for backpacks, briefcases, and other supplies.

-If you only pull out the bike trailer for the occasional weekend ride to the park, then you don't need to worry as much about features like suspension and cargo space, and something more fundamental will suit your needs.
-On the opposite end of the spectrum, if you are a hardcore athlete and want to bring the kids along for daily training, you may want to consider a multisport option.
-These are usually pricier than a bike only trailer, but for the seriously dedicated biker/runner/skier, the trade-off for the higher quality, increased versatility, and better features may be worth it.
+If you only use your trailer for the occasional weekend adventure, then you may not need to worry about features like suspension and cargo space, and a more basic trailer may suit your needs.
+On the other hand, if you are a hardcore athlete and plan to tote the littles along for daily training, you may want to consider a multi-sport option.
+These products are pricier than bike-only trailers, but for the dedicated biker/runner/skier, the trade-off for the higher quality, increased versatility, and better features are likely worth it.

 Terrain and Climate

-The weather where you live and the type of terrain you plan on riding over should play a big part in your decision process.
-In a hilly urban setting, having suspension is not as important, but a lightweight trailer becomes much more valuable as it will make steeper routes less exhausting.
-If you plan on taking the trailer on any unpaved or rocky trails, then you'll definitely want something with lots of padding and a good suspension system, even if it's only used for this occasionally.
-These features will make a difference not only in kid comfort but also in how easy it is to pull and maneuver over a bumpy surface.
-The Hamax Outback suspension (below left) is good but could be stiffer, while the Thule Chariot Cross 2 (below right) is adjustable for customization based on how much weight you are hauling.
+Your local weather and the terrain you plan to ride over should play a big part in your buying decision.
+For a hilly urban setting, the suspension may not be as important, but a lightweight trailer may be more valuable as it makes steeper routes far easier.
+If you plan on moving over unpaved or rocky trails, then you'll want something with lots of padding and good suspension, even if it's only occasionally bumpy.
+These features make a difference in kid comfort and how easy it is to pull and maneuver over uneven terrain.
+The Hamax Outback suspension (below left) is good but could be stiffer, while the Thule Chariot Cross 2 (below right) can be customized depending on the weight you haul.

-If the weather where you live is unpredictable, then having an excellent weatherproof cover is a priority.
-You don't want to get stuck out in a storm and find yourself sopping wet with cold, damp kids in tow.
-The Thule Chariots are some of the most weatherproof trailers out there, thanks to the plastic rain shield that covers the entire trailer.
-However, if you live in a climate where the norm is 70+ degrees and sunny, then you'll want to focus more on a good sunshade and something with proper ventilation, like the Allen Sports Steel or the Burley D'Lite.
+If you contend with unpredictable weather, then an excellent weatherproof cover should be a priority.
+You don't want to get stuck in a storm and find yourself sopping wet with cold, damp kids in tow.
+The Thule Chariots are some of the most weatherproof trailers on the market, as a result of the plastic rain shield that envelopes the entire trailer.
+If you live where the norm is typically 70+ degrees and sunny, then you'd want to focus on a good sunshade with adequate ventilation, like the Allen Sports Steel or the Burley D'Lite.

-There is a vast difference in cost between some of the trailers, and it can be difficult to know how to determine your budget.
-In general, you will get what you pay for, and you can't expect a $150 trailer to perform as well as the $600 one.
-But have hope!
-There is a middle ground and a compromise for almost every budget.
+There is a vast difference in cost between trailers, and you might be unsure how much you want to spend given your plans.
+In our experience, you get what you pay for, and a $150 trailer will not perform as well as a $600 one.
+But, there is a middle ground and a compromise for most budgets.

-Our two Best Value winners are both below average regarding cost, with the Allen Sports Steel often being the least expensive, thanks to sales.
+Our two Best Value winners are below average in price.
 The Allen and the Burley Bee are both only equipped for biking and have minimal features, but they get the job done.
 For the slightly higher price of $300, you will get a top-quality product in the Bee that will last longer and be more pleasant to use in general.
 If you don't plan to jog or ski, these are good options that can save you money.

-If money is not an object and you're looking for the best of the best, the Thule Chariot Cross costs a whopping $1,000.
-It has all the bells and whistles and can cross over four sports all-in-one.
-It is a top-rated and longtime favorite of many outdoor enthusiasts.
-If you find it too difficult to get past the high price tag, both the Burley D'Lite and the Hamax Outback are excellent multisport options.
-While they lack some features, they both retail for $400-$500 less than the Cross, making them both smart choices for those who want a quality product without breaking the bank.
+If money is not an object and you're looking for the best of the best, the Thule Chariot Cross costs three times more.
+It has all the bells and whistles and can cross over four sports all-in-one and is a top-rated, longtime favorite of many outdoor enthusiasts.
+If you find it hard to get past the Cross' price tag, the Burley D'Lite and the Hamax Outback are both excellent multisport options.
+While they lack some features, they retail for half the price of Cross, making them smart choices for those looking for a quality product that doesn't break the bank.

-The last consideration concerning value is longevity.
-Some of the less expensive products may not last through more than a year of regular use.
-However, if that is all you need it for, or if you plan on using it only on rare occasions, there is no point in busting out the big bucks for something that has more features than you'll know what to do with.
+The last consideration for value is longevity.
+Some of the less expensive options may not last more than a year of regular use.
+However, if that is all you need, or you only plan on using it occasionally, then there is no point breaking the bank for something with more features than you'll need.
 Other products have brand name recognition for quality.
-You will pay more for products that come with the name but so will other parents, ensuring that your trailer will keep its resale value when your kids outgrow it.
-Others have seats that fold flat and allow the trailer to convert into a cargo or pet trailer once the children move on.
+You will pay more for products that come with certain name, but so will other parents.
+This name-recognition ensures that your trailer keeps its resale value after your kids outgrow it.
+Others have seats that fold flat and allow the trailer to convert into a cargo or pet trailer once your kids move on.

-Last, but certainly not least, will it attach to your bike?
-Although most of the time you won't have a problem with this, not every hitch is compatible with every bike.
-Hitch compatibility is not a common issue, but if you are unsure about compatibility, you can take a trip to your local bike shop and ask the experts.
-If it turns out that a certain trailer may not fit your bike, you can purchase an additional adapter for most trailers.
-Thule and Burley trailers tend to fit more bikes, while the InStep has the most issues with compatibility.
+Last, but certainly not least, is your choice compatible with your bike?
+Most of the time you this won't be a problem, but not every hitch will work with every bike.
+Hitch compatibility problems are not common, but if you are unsure, you should visit your local bike shop and ask the experts.
+If the trailer might not fit your bike, you can often purchase an adapter.
+Thule and Burley trailers tend to fit the largest varieties of bikes, while the InStep historically has the most compatibility issues.

-The right bike trailer can make the difference between a fun family outing and a frustrating mess of a day.
-There is a wide variety of choices out there, and there is something for every type of budget and needs.
-Taking a close look at what features you'll want, how often you'll be using the trailer, and what type of terrain you will be traveling through will help you make the best decision for your family.
-Like many things in the world today, you often get what you pay for, and we recommend considering some of the higher quality products such as the Burley D'Lite or the Thule Chariot Cross if you value easy to use, comfortable to pull, and fun to ride in.
-If those are absolutely out of your price range, the Burley Bee is a great trailer that outperforms most in its price range with only a few minor sacrifices.
-However, in the end, whatever gets you out and on the move with the littles is the ideal choice.
+The right bike trailer can be the difference between a fun family adventure and a frustrating debacle.
+With a wide variety of choices, there is a contender for every budget and need.
+Considering which features you want, how frequent you'll use the trailer, and what terrain you want to travel over will help you make the best decision for your family.
+Like many things in the world today, you often get what you pay for, and trailers are no different.
+We recommend that you consider the higher quality options such as the Burley D'Lite or the Thule Chariot Cross if you value easy to use, comfortable to pull, and fun to ride in.
+If those are not in the budget, the Burley Bee is a great trailer that outperforms most in its price range with only a few minor sacrifices.
+However, in the end, whatever product gets you out and on the move with the littles is the ideal choice.
+Happy adventures!

 — Juliet Spurrier, MD, Abriah Wofford, and Wendy Schmitz